+The Ministry of Corporate Affairs (MCA) has introduced the Fast Track Exit (FTE) scheme to strike off the name of a company from the Register of Companies.
 FTE i.e. Fast Track Exit Mode is the fastest way to strike off the name of a non-operative company from the register of companies under the Companies Act 2013.

-- A director authorised by the board must sign Form STK-2 with a digital signature.
 It also must be certified by a Chartered Accountant or Cost Accountant or Company Secretary in whole time practice.

 The registrar of companies would undertake the following actions:

-- The registrar shall examine the application.
+1. The registrar shall examine the application.
 If the application is valid, he shall send a notice to the registered email of the Company.
 The notice would mention that the name of the company would be struck off from the register of companies.
 The Company has a time limit of 30 days for raising an objection.

-- The registrar shall then list the name of the applicant company and the date of making the application under FTE on the MCA Portal.
+2. The registrar shall then list the name of the applicant company and the date of making the application under FTE on the MCA Portal.
 The stakeholders can raise an objection within a period of 30 days.

-- The registrar shall also intimate the regulating authorities of Income Tax, VAT, GST, Excise, Service Tax etc. The concerned authorities can raise an objection within a period of 30 days.
+3. The registrar shall also intimate the regulating authorities of Income Tax, VAT, GST, Excise, Service Tax etc. The concerned authorities can raise an objection within a period of 30 days.

-- If the registrar does not receive any of the above objections, he would strike off the name of the company from the register, He will also issue a notice for publication in the Official Gazette.
+He will also issue a notice for publication in the Official Gazette.

-- The Company would be DISSOLVED from the date of publication in the Official Gazette.
+From the date of publication in the Official Gazette.

-- To pay off the losses that may arise to a person after striking off the name of the company
+1. To pay off the losses that may arise to a person after striking off the name of the company

-- To pay all the liabilities and lawful claims that may arise after striking off the name of the company
+2. To pay all the liabilities and lawful claims that may arise after striking off the name of the company

 When a company applies for strike off under FTE, any of the stakeholders or concerned authority like Income Tax, Excise, SEBI, RBI or any other government department can raise an objection.